NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 a good result, though perhaps the number produced during stereo could be lowered.

 The constraint relative to the reference DEM is needed, to make sure the DEM produced later agrees with the reference one.
-Otherwise, the final solution may not be unique, as a long-wavelength perturbation of the obtained camera trajectories may work just as well.
+Otherwise, the final solution may not be unique, as a long-wavelength perturbation consistently applied to all obtained camera trajectories may work just as well.

 The model states (:numref:`csm_state`) of optimized cameras are saved with names like::